L. Ron Hubbard House

-The L. Ron Hubbard House, also known as the Original Founding Church of Scientology, is a writer's house museum and former Scientology church located at 1812 19th Street NW in the Dupont Circle neighborhood of Washington, D.C., United States.
+The L. Ron Hubbard House is a writer's house museum located at 1812 19th Street NW in the Dupont Circle neighborhood of Washington, D.C., USA.
 Public tours are given on a regular basis.
-The operating Founding Church is now located at 1424 16th Street for services, bookstore and classes.
 After L. Ron Hubbard established Scientology in the 1950s the building housed offices of the Founding Church of Scientology and it is where he performed the first Scientology wedding.
 Hubbard's personal office was located in the building from 1956 to 1961.
+The Founding Church is now located at 1424 16th Street NW.

 In 2022 the building was listed on the National Register of Historic Places (NRHP), a few months after it was added to the District of Columbia Inventory of Historic Sites.
 The building is also a contributing property to the Dupont Circle Historic District, a neighborhood listed on the NRHP.

 History

 The row of buildings located at 1810–1820 19th Street NW was designed by local architectural firm Wood, Donn, & Deming in 1904 and built by John N. Nolan.
 Each house was sold for $17,000 and the original owner of 1812 19th Street NW was Arvine W. Johnston.
 Notable owners of the home during the early 20th century included United States Senators James K. Jones and Claude A. Swanson.

 Hubbard purchased the home in 1955, the same year he organized the Founding Church which met at 1826 R Street NW from July 21, 1955 until 1959.
 The building later served as the home of the Academy of Scientology, previously located at 1845 R Street NW, and known as The Academy of Religious Arts and Sciences.
 Additional Scientology organizations once located at the L. Ron Hubbard House include the National Academy of American Psychology (NAAP).
 Hubbard performed the first Scientology wedding in the building on December 20, 1958.

 In January 1963, the U.S. Food and Drug Administration (FDA) ordered a raid against the Academy's 19th Street location, seizing more than 100 e-meters (electronic devices used by Scientologists) and 200 pieces of literature.
 The raid resulted in a lawsuit filed by the FDA against the Founding Church.
 In 1971, the Church and FDA reached a settlement which included a ruling that all e-meters bear a prominent warning label.
 The seized items were returned to the Founding Church in October 1973.

 After the Founding Church sold the property in the mid-1970s, it was once again used for residential purposes.
 An organization called the Friends of L. Ron Hubbard repurchased the home in 2004 and the building was renovated and restored.
 In 2022 the property owners filed a historic landmark nomination for the building due to its connection with Hubbard and the Founding Church of Scientology.
 The application was approved and the building was added to the District of Columbia Inventory of Historic Sites on June 30, 2022, and the National Register of Historic Places on September 6, 2022.